-That doesn’t mean that we should hold a grudge, or treat them hatefully.
+That doesn’t mean that we should hold a grudge or treat them hatefully.
 All it means is that we must forgive when people wrong us, and if they repent, then we have the opportunity to continue a relationship with that person (if we desire).
-If they do not repent, then we should still love them, pray for them, and forgive them (for our sakes and for God), but we do not necessarily have to maintain a relationship.
+If they do not repent, then we should still love them, pray for them, and forgive them (for our sakes and for God), but we do not necessarily have to maintain a relationship or contact.
 In fact, it may be necessary to “treat them as a tax collector or pagan” in terms of avoiding contact.

 More Facts About Forgiveness

-1. Forgiveness Does Not Mean We Forget–When we sin against God, and then repent, He no longer keeps a record of it.
+1. Forgiveness Does Not Mean We Forget–When we sin against God, and then repent, He no longer keeps a record of it with regard to our salvation.
 Likewise, we should strive to remove all minor offenses of others from our mind.
 But as human beings, it is sometimes impossible to forget a major offense done to us.
 As an active young boy, I would often get many minor cuts and scrapes on my skin playing outside.
 I cannot even remember most, as they quickly healed leaving no trace.

 However, as an adult, I was trying to open one of those hard plastic packages that electronic devices often come in.
 I took a pair of scissors, and as I tried to open it, the scissors slid right into the palm of my hand, causing a deep wound that quickly bled everywhere.
 It hurt, and even though it healed over time, it left a deep scar.
 Every time I look down at my hand, that scar reminds me of that event.

 2. Forgiveness Does Not Mean There Are No Consequences–If someone steals from the church, we can forgive them.
-But we may need to audit the books more often, or relieve this person of their duties.
+But we may need to relieve this person of their duties.
 If the theft is severe, then legal action and/or the authorities should be contacted.
 Why?
 Because forgiveness does not mean there are no consequences.
 Forgiveness means we do not punish them ourselves, nor do we hold onto feelings of hatred.